LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 Go to [Convert postcode data to statistical area](https://create.librarydata.uk/postcode-to-lsoa)

 Choose your file containing postcodes.
 As long as it is a valid CSV file it will be loaded into the tool.
-This is not **uploading** data, the data is accessed by the web browser on your PC.
+This is not **uploading** data, the data is being accessed by the web browser on your PC.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-1-select-file.PNG" alt="Screenshot of selecting a postcode file to use for the conversion, showing an area where drag and drop of files is supported"/>